ECO4 complaints process

 • the relevant Ombudsmen

-When making a complaint it is useful to have the following information:
+When making a complaint, it is useful to have the following information:

-• What was installed
+• what was installed

-• The date of the installation
+• the date of the installation

-• The date of installation may be present on installation paperwork and may also be on the energy efficiency measure, such as the loft installation, the boiler, or the Solar PV inverter.
+• the date of installation may be present on installation paperwork and may also be on the energy efficiency measure, such as the loft installation, the boiler, or the Solar PV inverter

-• The name of the installer
+• the name of the installer

-• The relevant guarantee
+• the relevant guarantee

 If you don’t know the name of the installer

-As part of our compliance process, you must provide us with two documents that prove you live at the property for us to process your request.
+As part of our compliance process, you must provide us with 2 documents that prove you live at the property for us to process your request.
 Examples of acceptable documentation include but are not limited to:

-We will not have this information on our database until three months after the installation has been completed.
+Once we have received this information, we will respond within one calendar month.
+We will not have this information on our database until 3 months after the installation has been completed.

 If you don’t have your guarantee